Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the balance of convenience.

-Therefore, in order to obtain a preliminary injunction, the plaintiff must prove these elements beyond reasonable doubt.
+Therefore, to obtain a preliminary injunction, the plaintiff must prove these elements beyond reasonable doubt.

 - the protection and promotion of innovation;